 APFS Volume Recovery

-You should be good to go.
-For me the disk this is on is shown as “disk2”, for you it may have another number.
-The recovery partition may show a different size as well and that’s ok.
+- You should be good to go.
+For me, the disk this is on is shown as “disk2”.
+For you, it may have another number.
+The recovery partition may show a different size, and that’s ok.

 Perform three NVRAM resets before booting into your recovery partition